C4org/C4org.github.io/fundraising/index.md

 ## History

-As a group, the C4 club is dedicated to hosting fundraisers in the local community of Poolesville with the majority of such fundraisers occurring on the premises of Poolesville High School.
+As a group, the C4 club is dedicated to hosting fundraisers in thir local communities with the majority of such fundraisers occurring on the premises of their school.
 Throughout the years of the club’s establishment, we have raised over $900 through a variety of events.

 ## General Fundraisers